google/wasefire/book/src/applet/create.md

 version = "0.1.0"
 edition = "2021"

-[lib]
-crate-type = ["cdylib"] # needed for building wasm

 [dependencies]
 wasefire = "*" # use the latest version
 ```

-The `crate-type` entry is needed to compile to Wasm.
-The `wasefire` dependency
-provides a high-level interface to the Applet API.
+The `wasefire` dependency provides a high-level interface to the Applet API.

 Then create the `src/lib.rs` file in the created directory with the following
 content: